 How do I get started?

-- Attendance at an orientation session is required prior to participation in the on campus interview program (See Calendar for list of orientations).
+- Attendance at an orientation session is required prior to participation in the on campus interview program.
 At the session you learn to navigate the on-line interviewing system and what are the important dates, deadlines, and requirements.
 All sessions are in LH-210G unless otherwise noted.
 A video orientation and online quiz are available as a substitute for those unable to make it to a live session.

 - Have your resume reviewed at the Drive-Thru desk.

 - Review the interview schedule, research company profiles, submit your resume to companies for consideration and sign-up for interviews.

 Can I get help signing up for Campus Interviews?

 Yes, you can get help at the Drive-Thru desk.

 You can get your resume critiqued by a career counselor at our Drive-Thru advising desk.
 The Drive-Thru counselor can also help with uploading your resume.